Benjamin Zephaniah - Poet, writer, lyricist and musician.

 HOW ART HELP ME PAINT MY WAY OUT OF A CORNER

-My love of painting emerged shortly after being sent to prison in 2012, following an altercation with a nightclub doorman.
+My love of painting emerged shortly after March in 2012 being sentenced for defending myself, following an altercation with a nightclub doorman.
 As I was without the cameras I had come to rely on for my creative expression, I began to paint.
 Once I started, I could not stop, because painting allowed me to view my current circumstances and life with a clearer mind.

 The first month I spent locked up for 23 hours a day, and fell into a deep depression while awaiting trial.
 One day I was unlocked and instructed to follow the education free flow to attend the induction day for education.
 It was in a small art room and where I found the spark that changed my life.
 There were basic materials available, and was instructed to paint or draw whatever I wanted and was lost as had never painted before so was encouraged to look through the art books available for inspiration.
 I chose to copy a painting of a seaside view from an art book and the result is the painting below and which I keep as a momentum of the start of my new journey in life.

 Six months after, one of the tutors offered to present my work in a solo exhibition at the Barristers chambers in Chancery Lane London, and there my first painting was sold.
 The exhibition was subsequently featured in Not Shut Up, a charity and magazine, which celebrates and facilitates creative programming for those detained or in secure hospitals, refugee centers, and children’s homes.